TaygaHoshi/tt-project/Content/Combat.md

 A precision roll is done against a resistance, such as Parry or Evasion.
 If the result of this roll exceeds or is equal to the resistance it is rolled against, the roll succeeds and the spell or attack connects.

+Additionally, if you roll a 10 with a precision roll's d10, the roll succeeds regardless of the relevant resistance.

 ## Precision Roll Formula
 A precision roll is calculated according to this formula:
-	1d10 + precision of relevant aptitude + weapon precision bonus + other bonuses
+	1d10 + (relevant aptitude)/2 + weapon precision bonus + other bonuses

 Terms in this formula are explained below:
-	**Precision of relevant aptitude:** Equal to the precision stat of the weapon's or the spell's aptitude.
-For example, an elemental wand uses PEN.
-A shortsword uses ACU.
-A social spell uses PER.
+	**Relevant aptitude:** Equal to half of the weapon's or the spell's aptitude.
+For example, an elemental wand uses witchcraft.
+Bonuses to your aptitudes do not affect your precision rolls.
 	**Weapon precision bonus:** A weapon's precision type and bonus is determined by the type of the weapon held in main hand or the wielded two-handed weapon.
 	**Other bonuses:** These are bonuses or penalties which come from various sources like status effects, environment and the like.

 In some cases, a specific spell, an ability or an attack might include a precision bonus or penalty itself.
 For example, "wide slash" attack of a glaive doesn't include "weapon precision bonus" in its precision roll.
 We know this because "wide slash" has the phrase "ignores weapon precision" in its explanation.
 A weapon precision bonus only applies when a precision roll matches the weapon's precision type.
-For example, a wand of any type normally doesn't affect ACU rolls.
+For example, a wand of any type normally doesn't affect precision rolls based on strength.

-## Critical Hits
-A weapon attack, a spell, an ability or similar precision rolls hit critically when the d10 in the precision roll is a 10.
-A critical hit is always considered a successful roll, ignoring the resistance.
-Critical hits do not grant any bonus to damage.

 # Damage
 When a creature takes damage, this damage value reduces their health.